garymeek/uControl-Home-Assistant-BETA/remote-programmer/README.md

-Setting up the Remote:
-- Make sure you've added the remote to your wifi and set it with an IP.
-Instructions for this are included in the remote box - It is recommend the remote has a static DHCP reservation
+🎮 uControl Remote — Setup Guide
+📡 1.
+Connect the Remote
+Ensure the remote is connected to your Wi-Fi network Assign it an IP address
+It is strongly recommended to create a DHCP reservation (static IP) on your router

+📌 Instructions for Wi-Fi setup are included in the remote packaging

+🖥️ 2.
+Open Remote Tool
-- Open the Remote Tool
+Launch the Remote Tool

+Select:

-- Select '1 - Setup Remote'
+1 - Setup Remote
+📺 3.
+Add Devices
-- Enter the devices you would like (pay attention to the order), you can select which category these sit in on the remote for each device.
+Enter the devices you want to control
+⚠️ Order matters:
+Device 1 = First device added
+This order is used inside Home Assistant later
+Assign each device to a category:
+📺 TV
+🔊 Audio
+🔌 Input

-- Once you reach the last device, hit enter and it will complete the device entry procedure.
+✔️ Once you’ve added the last device, press Enter to complete setup

-- Select whether you would like per-device volume - this means the volume controls are independent per device.
-If you select no, it will default to the first Audio category device as a master volume (AVR for example)
+🔊 4.
+Volume Control Configuration

+Choose how volume should behave:

+Per-device volume (Recommended for simple setups)
+→ Each device controls its own volume
+Shared volume (AVR mode)
+→ Volume defaults to the first Audio device (e.g. AVR) 📸 5.
+Save Configuration Summary
-- Take a screenshot of the config summary (this is useful if you find any bugs)
+Take a screenshot of the configuration summary

+💡 This is extremely useful for:

+Debugging
+Support
+Future changes
+⚙️ 6.
+Generate & Upload Configuration
-- Generate the template
+Generate the template

+Select:

-- Select Y to upload the configuration
+Y (Yes) to upload configuration
-  -Enter the remote IP address configured earlier -Enter the controller IP address (this is your home assistant server address) -Enter a zone name - this is displayed on the remote.
-EG 'Living Room' 'Home Cinema' 'Bedroom'
+Enter the following:
+🌐 Remote IP Address
+🏠 Controller IP Address (your Home Assistant server) 🏷️ Zone Name
+Examples:
+Living Room
+Home Cinema
+Bedroom
+🚀 7.
+Upload Process
+The tool will:
-- The tool will then connect to the remote and upload the configuration
+Connect to the remote
-- Take note after completion of any errors listed (screenshot if possible)
+Upload the configuration

+⏳ Wait for completion

+⚠️ 8.
+Check for Errors
+Review any errors shown after upload
+Take a screenshot if needed
+🔚 9.
+Finish
-- Exit the tool
+Exit the Remote Tool
+Your remote is now ready for use with Home Assistant 🎉 💡 Pro Tips
+🔒 Always use a static IP for reliability
+🧠 Keep device order consistent — it directly affects HA mapping 📸 Save setup screenshots — saves time later
+🎯 Only add devices you actually use